aditya-nambiar2007/Console/README.md

 Console with touch controls

 Requires =>
-Python ,pynput, eventlet & socket.io library .
+Python & pynput library .

 Connect to the url displayed in the prompt with a touch device on the LAN